VedPrakash483/Covid-healthCare-dashboard/README.md

 The backend will be accessible at http://localhost:5000 by default.

-## Usage
+## 📋 Usage Guide

-### Login:
+### 🔐 Login

-Upon visiting the app, users will be prompted to log in.
-The login functionality uses JWT (JSON Web Tokens) for authentication.
+Upon visiting the app, users will be greeted with a login screen.
+Our secure authentication system utilizes JWT (JSON Web Tokens) to ensure the safety of your data.

-### View Hospital Resources:
+### 📊 View Hospital Resources

-After logging in, users can view a table of hospital resources, including beds, ICU beds, ventilators, and oxygen cylinders.
+Once logged in, users gain access to a comprehensive table showcasing vital hospital resources:

+- 🛏️ Hospital Beds
+- 🏥 ICU Beds
+- 🫁 Ventilators
+- 🧪 Oxygen Cylinders

-### Update Resources:
+### 🔄 Update Resources

-Admins can update the hospital resources by filling out a form and submitting new values.
+Administrators have the ability to keep resource information up-to-date:

+1. Navigate to the update form
+2. Enter new values for each resource
+3. Submit the form to refresh the data

-### View COVID-19 Cases:
+### 🦠 COVID-19 Case Tracker

-Users can see the total number of COVID-19 cases for a particular region.
+Stay informed with our real-time COVID-19 case tracker, providing total case numbers for your specific region.

-### Vaccination Status:
+### 💉 Vaccination Status

-Users can view the vaccination progress by region and update vaccination statuses.
+Monitor vaccination progress in your area:

+- View current vaccination rates
+- Update vaccination statuses as needed

-### Logout:
+### 🚪 Logout

-Click the "Logout" button in the navigation menu to end the session.
+To end your session securely, simply click the "Logout" button in the navigation menu.

+🌟

 ## Screenshots

 Login Page
 ![Login Page](frontend/assets/image-1.png)